Darky-Lucera/NotificationManager/README.md

 **```SendNotification(NotificationId id, std::any data, bool overwrite = false)```:** Allows sending a notification from anywhere, with whatever data.
 It also allows the user to overwrite pending notifications.
 For instance, It's uncommon that someone needs all the UI windows to reshape notifications, just the last one is enough.

-By default, the notifications are sent to the current thread if there is an associated delegate for the NotificationId.
+By default, the notifications are sent to the current thread if there is an associated delegate for the specified NotificationId.

 ```cpp
 NotificationManager::SendNotification(NotificationId::Log, "Something happened"s);